suzuki-shunsuke/test-terraform-module-renovate/README.md

 # test-terraform-module-renovate

-Test to update Terraform Modules in Monorepo
+Test to update Terraform Modules in Monorepo by Renovate.

 ## Reference